jernesten/ogui/README.md

 cp ~/ogui/ogui.desktop ~/.local/share/applications/ogui.desktop
 ```

-### For other systems or other installation options
+### :pushpin: For other systems or other installation options

 #### Installing gdrive-ocalmfuse
 For installing in other systems, please go to [Astrada's ocamlfuse github](https://github.com/astrada/google-drive-ocamlfuse) and follow instructions